qutang/mhealth-storage-format/filetypes.md

 ### `event` file

-> Store **formatted** event information happens at a time point, such as EMA prompt questions and responses.
+> Store **formatted** event information (numerical or categorical) happens at a time point, such as EMA prompt questions and responses.

 ### `annotation` file